thatguylor/dataeng_test02/Section_4_Charts_And_API/Documentation.md

     * API Data contains erroneous values; Head there to find out what ive discovered!
     * Plotted different COVID 19 Charts for Singapore
     * Saved them into /charts
     * How to use: ensure you have the basic python libraries and you are good to go.
+- charts:
+    * Contains different screenshots from the notebook
+    * saved as .png